Waldenth/Imas2ToolS/README.md

   - [x] unpack
   - [x] replace
   - [ ] repack

-- [ ] `nfh`：The imas2 font image meta data, describe each kanji position, offset and size
+- [ ] `nfh`: The imas2 font image meta data, describe each kanji position, offset and size
+  - [x] preview and render font text
+  - [x] modify item
-  - [x] rewrite
+  - [x] rewrite and generate Hanzi remap dictionary
   - [ ] rebuild

+- [ ] `dds`: Image format used primarily to store, compress, and render 3D textures in video games and real-time simulations
+  - [x] Convert (Windows)

 ### How to use